Ten weird and scary fish for Halloween!

 Deep sea anglerfish

-The term ‘anglerfish’ covers a number of different species, all of whom have one thing in common: a bioluminescent lure that they can swing from the top of their heads to attract their prey, before sinking in a set of gnashers that would impress even Dracula.
+The term ‘anglerfish’ covers a number of different species, all of which have one thing in common: a bioluminescent lure that they can swing from the top of their heads to attract their prey, before sinking in a set of gnashers that would impress even Dracula.

 In fact, so difficult is deep-sea dating that the females of some anglerfish species form a very close, lifelong bond with the males.
 So terribly, terribly close that the male’s head is permanently fused into the female’s body, effectively turning him into a portable sack of nuts.
-Who said romance was dead?

 Blobfish

-Not so much a scary fish but definitely an ugly fish.
+Not so much a very scary fish as it is a very ugly fish.
 Whoever gave the blobfish its name was perhaps a little bit lazy, possibly a little bit mean, but definitely scientifically accurate.
-Psychrolutes marcidus lives between 600-1,200m near the seafloor where to be fair, they look a lot less blobby than they do up here.

 Voted ‘World’s Ugliest Animal’ in 2013.